-- 1. Always wear proper Personal Protective Equipment (Safety Glasses, Gloves and Hearing Protection). - 2.
-Double check all tools prior to use.
+- 1. Always wear proper personal protective equipment (safety glasses, gloves, and hearing protection). - 2.
+Inspect all tools prior to use.

-Air, gasoline, or electric power tools require skill and complete attention on the part of the user even when they are in good condition.
+Air, gasoline, or electric power tools require skill and training.
+People using these types of tools need to be aware of their surroundings at all times.
 Do not use power tools when they are defective in any way.

-Watch for Problems like:
+Watch for problems like:

 - 1. Broken or inoperative guards. - 2.
-Insufficient or improper grounding due to damage on double insulated tools. - 3.
+Insufficient or improper grounding due to damage to double insulated tools. - 3.
 No ground wire (on plug) or cords of standard tools. - 4.
-The on/off switch not in good working orders. - 5.
-Tool blade is cracked. - 6.
-The wrong grinder wheel is being used. - 7.
-The guard has been wedged back on a power saw.
+The on/off switch is not in good working order. - 5.
+The tool blade is cracked. - 6.
+The wrong grinder wheel is being used.

-Electric Power Tools
+SAFE WORK PRACTICES Electric Power Tools

-- 1. All power tools be CSA approved.
-Power tools must be three-prong grounded or double insulated. - 2.
-When using power tools read and follow manufacturers' instructions. - 3.
-Cutting or revised attachments such as blades, disks or bits be the proper size and rating for the power tool used. - 4.
+General - All power tools are to be CSA approved.
+Power tools must be three-prong grounded or double insulated.

+- 1. When using power tools read and follow manufacturers' instructions. - 2.
+Cutting or abrasive attachments such as blades, disks or bits shall be the proper size and rating for the power tool used. - 3.
 Never force or put pressure on power tools; let the tool do the work.
-Applying too much pressure may cause the blade, disk, or bit to fail. - 5.
+Applying too much pressure may cause the blade, disk, or bit to fail. - 4.
 Always disconnect the tool from the power source when adjusting, changing attachments, or replacing blades.
-This will eliminate the possibility of inadvertently starting the power tool and injuring the worker. - 6.
-Trigger locking devices be removed from all power tools. - 7.
-Guards be used on all equipment as equipped by the manufacturer.
-Guards and other safety devices not be modified, tampered with, or removed. - 8.
-Power tools not be hoisted or handled by the cord.
-Power tools be removed from receptacles by removing the plug, not pulling on the cord. - 9.
+This will eliminate the possibility of inadvertently starting the power tool and injuring the worker. - 5.
+Trigger locking devices shall be removed from all power tools. - 6.
+Guards are to be used on all equipment as directed by the manufacturer.
+Guards and other safety devices are not to be modified, tampered with, or removed. - 7.
+Power tools are not to be hoisted or handled by the cord.
+Power tools are to be removed from receptacles by removing the plug, not pulling on the cord. - 8.
 When using power tools always wear eye protection appropriate for the job.
-Use of power tools that may produce flying particles, such as grinding, require eye protection and face shield. - 10.
+Use of power tools that may produce flying particles, such as grinding, require eye protection or a face shield. - 9.
 Power tools must be held firmly, and material must be properly secured before turning on the power tool and starting work.
-Always use handles provided to help control the power tool and avoid twisting. - 11.
-Use push sticks when using tile saws, jointers, or other tools with exposed blades to prevent the possibility of hand contact with cutting attachments. - 12.
-Never wear loose clothing or dangling jewelry when using power tools. - 13.
+Always use handles provided to help control the power tool and avoid twisting. - 10.
+Use push sticks when using table saws, jointers, or other tools with exposed blades to prevent the possibility of hand contact with cutting attachments. - 11.
+Never wear loose clothing or dangling jewelry when using power tools. - 12.
 Pipe or conduit threading machines and drill presses must be equipped with a foot pedal for on/off controls.
-In the event clothes or other material get caught in the equipment switches may not be reached. - 14.
+In the event clothes or other material get caught in the equipment switches may not be reachable. - 13.
 Ensure defective tools are repaired or replaced using the proper lock out/tag out procedure for all defective equipment.